uhh-lt/kaldi-tuda-de/README.md

 ```

 Additinally, the requests package was previously used to communicate with MaryTTS to generate phonemizations, however you won't need it if you run the standard setup.

+## Get LM text data

+See https://github.com/bmilde/german-asr-lm-tools/ for instructions on getting recent German text data normalized.
+Place the resulting gzipped file in ${lm_dir}/cleaned_lm_text.gz, with the defaults: data/local/lm_std_big_v6/cleaned_lm_text.gz
+WARNING: The default vocabulary file local/voc_800k.txt may give suboptimal WER results, if you pair it with your own crawled data, so make sure to replace it with your own vocabulary file.
+If you forget this step, the run.sh script will compain about a missing LM text file.

 ## Building the acoustic models